This factsheet was prepared in cooperation with the Council of the Notariats of the EU (CNUE).

 - Simplified procedures for confirming the status of heirs issued by a registry office.

 The above attest to the status of heirs and/or legatees who survive the deceased.

 Judgments, notarial deeds and simplified procedures for empowering heirs are authentic instruments with full evidentiary value.

 The empowering of heirs or legatees is recorded at the registry office by means of an endorsement on the deceased's death certificate.

 In contested succession:

-- A judgment given by the competent court that ratifies the division of the estate in probate proceedings.
+- A judgment given by the competent court that ratifies the division of the estate in inventory proceedings.
 The judgment determines how the shares are satisfied (e.g. the assets to be inherited by each heir or legatee).
 This is an authentic instrument with full evidentiary value.

 In voluntary succession:

 - A private certified document drawn up before a lawyer or solicitor, which establishes how the shares are satisfied.
 This is not an authentic instrument but a private certified document which in this case has evidentiary value equivalent to full evidentiary value.